Ephemera-Ouyang/BEMAP/README.md

 # Check Python
 $ python --version

 # clone the BEMAP git repository and build BEMAP.
-We will change this URL to the repository URL on github after paper has been reviewed.
+We will change this URL to the repository URL on github after the paper has been reviewed.
 $ git clone https://anonymous.4open.science/r/BEMAP
 ```